kraibse/obsidian-table-sorting/README.md

 - Numeric data must be properly formatted for accurate sorting (WIP)
 - Dataview tables are currently not supported (WIP)
+- Currently limited to the Live Preview edit mode
+   - Preview mode is currently in development
+   - Source edit mode is currently not planned

 # Contributing